Locarno Festival counters the somber mood of the world with art and comedy

 Feted in Berlin and many other European capitals, and recently even in the American art magazine Art ForumExternal link, the Romanian director Radu Jude has been a fixture of Locarno for many years.
 In 2023 he mesmerized the cinéphile audience with his grandiose Don’t Expect Too Much from the End of the World, and last year two of his humble shorts offered delightful bits of anarchic humor.
 But now he’s back to the main competition with another ambitious dramatic comedy, a 3-hour trashy take on Dracula (Jude is also a native of Transylvania, by the way).

-Romanian humor is also present in the main competition with Ivana Mladenović’sExternal link Sorella in Clausura (Sister in cloisters), signaling a recognition from the festival to an effervescent and young, albeit tiny, film community centered in Bucharest, to which Radu Jude is a sort of older brother and mentor.
+Romanian humor is also present in the main competition with Ivana Mladenović’sExternal link Sorella in Clausura (Sister in cloisters), signalling a recognition from the festival to an effervescent and young, albeit tiny, film community centered in Bucharest, to which Radu Jude is a sort of older brother and mentor.

 Mladenović is among an exciting list of young and rising film makers (Japan’s Shô Miyake, Germany’s Julian Radlmaier, et al) who will be competing with more established authors for the Golden Leopard, Locarno’s main prize.
 Apart from Radu Jude, there is the Tunisian-French Abdellatif Kechiche (Mektoub, my Love: Canto Due), the British Ben Rivers (Mare’s Nest), and the Swiss Fabrice Aragno (The Lake), who used to be a vital creative partner to Jean-Luc Godard’s last years before setting on his own filmmaking career.